 His two novels to date are:

 - Property of Nature

 - Bluffdale: A Case Study on the Dangers of Human Intimacy

-A third novel is on the way, tentatively titled “The Golden Earring” and introduces the new language “Guacuno.”
+A third novel is on the way, tentatively titled “The Death of Baracutey” and introduces the new language “Guacuno.”

-An angsty modern-day historian linguist is forced to immerse himself in the pre-Columbian Guacuno tribe to prepare them for the alien invasion of 1492.
-He doesn’t speak the language.
-He doesn’t know basic survival skills.
-And he doesn’t have his cell phone.
+An aging, modern-day historian linguist is forced to immerse himself in the pre-Columbian Guacuno tribe to prepare them for the alien invasion of 1492.
+He doesn’t speak the language, doesn’t know basic survival skills, and doesn’t have his cell phone.

 Who is going to save whom?

 The second draft of “The Death of Baracutey” is complete, and I am looking for beta readers.
 My target release date is summer of 2022.